-What is a credit utilization ratio?
+What is the credit utilization ratio?

-What is the best rate?
+What is the best credit utilization ratio?

 The magic number for credit utilization ratios is 30.
 Your credit score may receive a boost from using less than 30% of your credit limit.
 Credit bureau Experian crunches the numbers to explain, “…if your total credit limit is $10,000, your total revolving balance shouldn’t exceed $3,000.”
 Though you cannot control all the factors that influence your credit score, you should focus on what you can control to improve your score.

-How can you maintain a good rate?
+How can you maintain a good credit utilization rate?

 More often than not, credit score improvements take time.
 Continue to pay your statements on time and maintain a low credit utilization ratio to start seeing a difference in your score.
 Your rate constantly changes as your balance and limit fluctuate.
-The best way to improve your rate is to reduce the amount you owe on your accounts and request a credit increase.
+The best way to improve your debt utilization rate is to reduce the amount you owe on your accounts and request a credit increase.

 You can also maintain or improve your credit utilization ratio by keeping credit card accounts open that you do not use.
-This does not mean you should open several credit cards just to lower your rate.
+This does not mean you should open several credit cards just to lower your credit utilization rate.
 Use the credit cards that work best for your financial situation and try not to overload on opening new accounts.